streamlit/docs/content/library/get-started/create-an-app.md

 <Tip>

 Whenever you have a long-running computation in your code, consider refactoring it so you can use `@st.cache_data`, if possible.
-Please read [Caching in Streamlit apps](/library/advanced-features/caching) for more details.
+Please read [Caching](/library/advanced-features/caching) for more details.
 </Tip>

 Now that you know how caching with Streamlit works, let’s get back to the Uber